San Francisco-Oakland Bay Bridge

-The design of the new east span — selected by the Bay Area Toll Authority in 1998 — features a single-tower, self-anchored suspension bridge for the segment of the bridge that crosses the shipping channel, and a skyway structure over the shallower waters close to the Oakland shore.
+The design of the new East Span — which opened in September 2013 — features a single-tower, self-anchored suspension bridge for the segment of the bridge that crosses the shipping channel, and a skyway structure over the shallower waters close to the Oakland shore.

 |LOCATION:||Interstate 80, between San Francisco and Alameda counties|